samsquire/ideas3/README.md

 Billing for users of bandwidth from services like AWS.
 So open source projects could create high data transfer services.

-# 7. Visual re-flow invalidation
+# 7. Automatic code to asset at runtime

-Not all layers of a GUI need to re-drawn during a layout change.
-This idea is to visually map physical regions on the screen to code blocks.
-If there's no change to the code of these blocks, the divider doesn't need to be re-rendered.
+Rendering engines throw a lot of things away when rendering content.
+Not all layers of a GUI need to re-rendered during a layout change.
+This idea is to visually map physical regions on the screen to the Javascript that creates it.
+If there's no change to the code of these blocks, what is rendered does not need to be re-rendered.

 # 8. Flat HTML